 The auction registration process commits you to the delivery terms of the carbon abatement contract.
 During auction registration you will provide information about:

 authorised bidder during auction registration.

 We will not register a participant for an auction if:

 You must submit an auction registration form for the auction that you wish to participate in.
 Auction registration must be submitted through the client portal.

-You can revise the information you provide in your auction registration up to 5 days before the auction.
-No revisions or registrations will be accepted after 5 days before the auction.
+You can revise the information you provide in your auction registration up to five business days before the auction.
+No revisions or registrations will be accepted later than after five business days before the auction.

 You will need to nominate a